Michael Maltese

 Michael Maltese (February 6, 1908 – February 22, 1981) was an American screenwriter and storyboard artist for classic animated cartoon shorts.
-He is best known for working in the 1950s on a series of Merrie Melodies cartoons with director Chuck Jones.
+He is best known for working in the 1950s on a series of Looney Tunes and Merrie Melodies cartoons with director Chuck Jones.
 This collaboration produced many highly acclaimed animated shorts, including 4 of the top 5 "greatest cartoons" as judged by 1000 animation professionals; What's Opera, Doc? tops this list as the best animated short of all time.

 Early life

 The son of Italian immigrants, Maltese graduated from the National Academy of Design.
 He married Florence Sass in April 1936; writer Warren Foster served as best man.

 Career

 Michael Maltese began his career in animation as a cel painter at Fleischer Studios in 1935.
 A year later, he was fired for quickly moving himself up position after being promoted to an assistant animator.

 After a brief stint at the Jam Handy Organization, Maltese was hired by Leon Schlesinger Productions in April 1937 as an in-betweener, and later a storyman due to everyone laughing at his jokes.
-Maltese would first appear on camera in the 1940 Porky Pig cartoon You Ought to Be in Pictures as a live-action guard at the Warner Bros. entrance gate, who winds up chasing the animated Porky around the Warners lot.
+Maltese would first appear on camera in the 1940 Porky Pig cartoon You Ought to Be in Pictures as a live-action guard, voiced by Mel Blanc, at the Warner Bros. entrance gate who winds up chasing the animated Porky around the Warners lot.
 The first cartoon he was credited for Warner's was The Haunted Mouse (1941) by Tex Avery, although he wrote rejected gags for The Timid Toreador.
 Maltese, typically in collaboration with Tedd Pierce, would provide most of the stories for directors Friz Freleng and Chuck Jones from 1943 to 1946, following which he dissolved his partnership with Pierce and mainly worked with Jones.
 He and Jones collaborated on cartoons like the Academy Award–winning For Scent-imental Reasons (1949), featuring the character Pepé Le Pew, and the animated public health documentary, So Much for So Little (1949) which won that same year for "Best Documentary Short Subject".
 Maltese was also the voice of the Lou Costello-esque character in Wackiki Wabbit (1943) and the Benito Mussolini duck in The Ducktators (1942).

-Some of his earlier works include The Wabbit Who Came to Supper and Fresh Hare, Hare Trigger (which introduced Yosemite Sam) and Baseball Bugs for Freleng and Bear Feat, Rabbit of Seville, A Pest in the House, and Rabbit Fire for Jones.
+Some of his earlier works include The Wabbit Who Came to Supper and Fresh Hare, Hare Trigger (which introduced Yosemite Sam) and Baseball Bugs (he was mentioned in an Easter egg in the background of that cartoon in an outfield wall advertisement for "Mike Maltese Ace Dick") for Freleng and Bear Feat, Rabbit of Seville, A Pest in the House, and Rabbit Fire for Jones.
 Some of his best-known cartoons are Feed the Kitty, Beep, Beep, Rabbit Seasoning, Don't Give Up the Sheep, Duck Amuck, Bully for Bugs, Bewitched Bunny, From A to Z-Z-Z-Z, and Beanstalk Bunny, all of which were directed by Jones.
 He also wrote One Froggy Evening, the first appearance of future Warner Brothers mascot Michigan J. Frog.